poudyalb11/Stratification_Frame_US2026/Development_Script/README.md

-The script in this folder corresponds to the actual script run during the process of developing the stratification frame
+The script in this folder corresponds to the actual raw script run to create the required data files